 Jessica from Crafting a French Blend has a really great anchor chart for helping students remember what work time should look, sound, and feel like.
 She created the list with her students so they could come up withe the ideas (which is always a great way to get student buy-in!)

 Mme Caroline says, “Really really think about your routines.
 What do you want your students to do during transitions?
 Keeping calm is key!
 I have a specific tidy up song.
 We use it exclusively and the kids learn quickly what to do and they do it automatically.
 When they’re done, I ask them to put their heads on their desk and wait quietly.
 When their entire group is ready, then they can be dismissed, receive a recompense, etc.”

 Create the environment you want.

 Students don’t act the same in every classroom.
 They pick up a lot from you, your energy, and your expectations.
 When I’m busy and stressed, my students feel it.
 When I’m prepared and ready to work, so are they.
+It doesn’t matter if I have learned tons of classroom management strategies.
+If I don’t create an environment that works for me, it won’t work for my students either.
 I like things neat and tidy, so part of the creating the environment for me means

 keeping my classroom in order, even if it means taking a few extra minutes each day and/or at lunch.